Tjstretchalot/lonelypss/README.md

 Comes with the following database options:

-- `memory`: keep all subscriptions in memory. mostly used for testing or as a performance comparison
-- `sqlite`: execute SQL commands on a local, disk-backed SQLite database via the [sqlite3](https://docs.python.org/3/library/sqlite3.html) built-in library.
+- `sqlite`: execute SQL commands on a local, memory or disk-backed SQLite database via the [sqlite3](https://docs.python.org/3/library/sqlite3.html) built-in library.
 - `rqlite`: execute SQL commands on a [rqlite](https://github.com/rqlite/rqlite) cluster via [rqdb](https://github.com/Tjstretchalot/rqdb) to connect to a